Stadio Artemio Franchi: National football team

 The Italy national football team has played at the stadium, the first occasion being on 7 May 1933 in a 2–0 win over Czechoslovakia.
 The national team played only one game there between 1982 and 2006; a 2–0 friendly win against Mexico on 20 January 1993.
 On 1 March 2006, they played a friendly against Germany and won 4–1.
 The stadium hosted two matches in Euro 2012 qualifying: a 5–0 win over the Faroe Islands, and a 1–0 win over Slovenia on 6 September 2011 which was its most recent international hosting.
 During the match with Faroe Islands on 7 September 2010, Fabio Quagliarella (a member of Juventus at the time) scored a goal.
 Because Fiorentina fans have such a strong rivalry with Juventus, the fans at the stadium booed Quagliarella.

 National rugby team

 The stadium has also hosted international rugby union matches.
 Italy played Australia on 20 November 2010, losing by a score of 14–32.
 Italy beat South Africa at the stadium on 19 November 2016, defeating the Springboks for the first time in their history.
 The final score was 20–18.

 1954 UFO sightings

 On 27 October 1954, a reserve game between Fiorentina and nearby rivals Pistoiese was under way at the Stadio Artemio Franchi when a group of UFOs traveling at high speed abruptly stopped over the stadium.
 The stadium became silent as the crowd of around 10,000 spectators witnessed the event and described the UFOs as cigar shaped.
+The sighting went on for several minutes, before "silvery glitter" fell down and covered the entire stadium.
+The substance was also seen falling elsewhere the same day, whereafter "shiny balls" had been observed.

 It was suggested that the most likely explanation was that the silk of mass migrating spiders had agglomerated high in the atmosphere.
+However, this suggestion was contradicted by the chemical analysis of the substance that was undertaken at the Institute of Chemical Analysis at University of Florence, which found it to contain boron, silicon, calcium and magnesium, which according to science writer Philip Ball, did not seem to match with the spider theory:

+Magnesium and calcium are fairly common elements in living bodies, boron and silicon much less so - but if these were the main elements that the white fluff contained, it doesn't sound to me as though they'd come from spiders.